josdejong/mathjs/README.md

 - Update the docs, examples, and version number via the build tool:

       npm run build

+  Note that this script will update a git submodule `./mathjs-src` which checks out the `master` branch and generates the docs and examples fresh from the source code.

 - Ensure any new pages are added to git.